Welcome to today's edition of the Rush 24-7 podcast.

 Hi.

-How are you today?
+Hey, Rush, how are you today?

-I'm pretty good, actually, all things considered, doing well.
+All things considered, doing well.

 Absolutely.

-Well, hey, I thought we'd uh change directions just a little bit and talk about something a little more exciting than all this junk that's going on.
+Well, hey, I thought we'd change directions just a little bit and talk about something a little more exciting than all this junk that's going on.

 How much do I know about it?

-I mean, are you have you have you read a lot of blogs?
+Have you read a lot of blogs?

-I haven't seen I haven't seen any of the betas.
+I haven't seen any of the betas.

 Yeah.

-Well, you know, there are I I I'm I'm running both betas.
+Well, you know, I'm running both betas.

-And I'm still uh I'm still waiting through it all.
+And I'm still wading through it all.

 iOS 7 is a massive change.

-Even though the operation is the same.
+Even though the operation is the same, it looks so much different.

-Some of the new features are I love them.
+Some of the new features are, I love them.

-I I love every new feature.
+I love every new feature.

 I love it.